jruels/automation-dev/labs/install-aap/index.md

-Create a new `inventory` file and paste the following into it.
+In the `ansible-automation-platform-setup-bundle-2.4-7.5-x86_64` folder, create a new `inventory` file and paste the following.

 ```
 [automationcontroller]